marcelpetrick/DevNotes/BeenThereSeenThat/20230608_Product_Backlog_Management_Strategies_for_Success/README.md

 ![](img10.png)

 ## Open discussion with miro board
-* collection of input with priorization
+* collection of input with prioritization
 ![](img11.png)